Below are some of the new features and enhancements recently rolled out to the Prism mobile and web apps:

 Smart devices are fundamentally powered by cloud computing.

-How can businesses could use their data like photos on a smartphone?
+How can businesses use their data like photos on a smartphone?

 Would business data generate greater value if it were easily kept up to date and could be shared?
 While business systems are more complex than photos, many of the underlying digital capabilities for photos can be applied to meeting the growing information demands of businesses.
 Such examples include: